Florida shooter may have first pounded on neighbor's door - NewsBreak

 Florida shooter may have first pounded on neighbor's door

-LAKELAND, Fla. -- Someone pounded on Miguel Rivera's sliding glass door early Sunday, but when he went to investigate, no one was there.
+LAKELAND, Fla. — (AP) — Someone pounded on Miguel Rivera's sliding glass door early Sunday, but when he went to investigate, no one was there.
 Minutes later, gunfire erupted at his neighbor's house, where authorities say a Marine vet who thought he heard the voice of God killed four people, including a 3-month-old boy.

 Rivera said he believes Bryan Riley might have killed him if he had gotten to the door sooner.